-The twist drill will be high speed steel with tip angle 100° to 140°.
+The twist drill will be high-speed steel with a tip angle of 100° to 140°.

 A hole is to cut a conical hole into a Sheet/metal object.
 This process is normally used to create space for the head of a screw or bolt to sit flush with the surface of the material or to clean away burrs left from drilling and tapping.
 Counter sinking screw is allowed only for interior use.

 Viva ACPs can be fastened together or joined with other materials with rivets common to aluminium constructions.
-For exteriors use & high humidity areas it is suggested to use aluminium blind rivets with SS (Stainless Steel) screw which prevents corrosion on edges.
+For exterior use & high humidity areas, it is suggested to use aluminium blind rivets with SS (Stainless Steel) screw which prevents corrosion on edges.

-Commercially available, Façade grade approved stainless steel screws should be used for fastening.
-The screws should be tightened with screw drivers or wrench.
-The screw should consist of sealing washer.
-The tightening of screw should be done without exerting any pressure to the panel.
-If the screws are too tight it may result slight deflection on sheet and the panel have no longer possibility for thermal expansion.
+Commercially available, Façade grade-approved stainless steel screws should be used for fastening.
+The screws should be tightened with screwdrivers or wrench.
+The screw should consist of sealing the washer.
+The tightening of the screw should be done without exerting any pressure on the panel.
+If the screws are too tight it may result slight deflection on the sheet and the panel have no longer possibility for thermal expansion.

-Where ACP sheets are installed with pasting method and thermal expansion is expected, we recommend to use flexible & weather resistance glue only.
+Where ACP sheets are installed with the pasting method and thermal expansion is expected, we recommend using flexible & weather resistance glue only.
 The flexibility of glue should be approximately 300-350%.
-The glue thickness will generally be a minimum of 3mm and will be in conical shape.
+The glue thickness will generally be a minimum of 3mm and will be in a conical shape.
 The glue will be applied with glue guns.
-If spacer is required then the glue height will be 2 times of spacer height.
-The double headed tape can also be of same thickness.
-Please also follow the instruction of glue or tape supplier.
-The surface should be free from foreign particle, contamination of chemicals & water.
+If the spacer is required then the glue height will be 2 times of spacer height.
+The double-headed tape can also be of the same thickness.
+Please also follow the instructions of the glue or tape supplier.
+The surface should be free from foreign particles, contamination of chemicals & water.

-Viva ACP can be easily used by making tray; following instruction should be taken for ACP installation.
+Viva ACP can be easily used by making a tray; the following instructions should be taken for ACP installation.

-1. Panels should be fabricated into tray with aluminium frame.
+1. Panels should be fabricated into the tray with an aluminium frame.

-2. All joints should be protected with approved sealant.
+2. All joints should be protected with an approved sealant.

-3. Finished tray should be delivered to the site complete with components marking for easy identification and assembly.
+3. The finished tray should be delivered to the site complete with component marking for easy identification and assembly.

-4 Fasteners including screws, nuts, bolts, and other items are required for joining of panel should be non-magnetic stainless steel.
+4 Fasteners including screws, nuts, bolts, and other items required for joining the panel should be non-magnetic stainless steel.